-- Start by cooking your macaroni.
-Boil according to the package directions in heavily salted water, then drain when the pasta is al dente.
-The most important step is the rinse the macaroni – this stops the cooking process and rinses off the starches that can make pasta stick together.
-Set is aside until your ready to finish making the tuna macaroni salad or keep it in the fridge for up to 24 hours.
+Start by cooking your macaroni.
+Bring a large pot of heavily salted water to boil and cook according to the package directions, then drain when the pasta is al dente.
+Drain and rinse with cold water – this stops the cooking process and rinses off the starches that can make pasta stick together.
+Set is aside until your ready to finish making the salad or keep it in the fridge for up to 24 hours.

-- Make the salad.
-Drain the canned tuna really well before mixing it with the macaroni, celery, peas, hard boiled eggs and chopped onions.
+Make the salad.
+Drain the canned tuna really well before mixing it with the macaroni, celery, peas, hard boiled eggs and chopped onions in a large bowl.
 The peas should be thawed and cooked but cooled.
 Peel and chop the eggs and add them in with the macaroni.